Glenn Gould Prize

 Created by The Glenn Gould Foundation, The Glenn Gould Prize is an international arts award.
+The award is named after the Canadian pianist Glenn Gould.

+Description

 Originally awarded every three years, and now biennially, the Prize is presented to a living individual of any nationality, in recognition of a body of work that has enriched the human condition through the arts, taking into account such factors as transcendent artistry, innovation, influence on a given artistic discipline or the culture at large, and humanitarian achievements.

 An international jury of distinguished artists, arts professionals, and arts patrons selects the prize Laureate.

+Award

 Originally Laureates received a cash award of C$50,000, a sum raised to C$100,000 in 2013.
 Each Laureate is charged with selecting the recipient of The Glenn Gould Protégé Prize.
 Protégés receive C$15,000, and both winners and protégés receive a small bronze sculpture of Glenn Gould made by Canadian sculptor Ruth Abernethy.